• Mumbai, India

 At this stage, cancer can have a tumor of any size.
 Cancer has spread to many organs including bones, liver, lungs, and brain.

-4. Dense Breast Tissue: Women with more dense breasts are likely to receive breast cancer.
+Women with more dense breasts are likely to have breast cancer.

 Symptoms of Breast Cancer

-The first symptom of breast cancer typically appears with a thickened tissue in the breast or a lump in the breast or armpit.
-Other symptoms include:
+The most common symptom of breast cancer is a hard or thickened area in the breast, a lump in the breast, or underarm.

 • Pain in the armpits